Quantumtestosterone/Quantumtestosterone/README.md

 ---

-> *"The Shadow isn't judging.
+> *"The Future isn't judging.
 It just wants to exist.
 And it can only exist through your choices."*

 > *"You're not using a system.
 You're communing with your future self."*